 Coching Cardboard Cat Scratcher: Budget Pick

-- Unique Design: Premium scratching textures design, more closely mimics tree bark.
+- Unique Design: Premium scratching textures design, our cat scratching pad more closely mimics tree bark.
 Different touching experience makes it more irresistible for the cats.
-More importantly with this design, it is 50%...
+More importantly with...

-- Effective Tools: Satisfied cats‘ scratching instinct, bring your favorite furry friend the healthy claws, a place to release stress and great exercise.
-Saving your furniture and carpets from the...
+- Save Your Furniture: Satisfied cats‘ scratching instinct, bring your favorite furry friend the healthy claws, a place to release stress and great exercise.
+Saving your furniture and carpets from...

 To enhance your cat’s comfort, Coching ditched the traditional vertical and horizontal orientation.
 Instead, they built this ingenious cardboard scratcher with a curved design that invites your cat to take a quick nap after a tiresome scratching session.